MrBluegru/MinimusApp/README.md

-# todoBlue-App by Mr. Blue
+# todoBlue by Mr. Blue

 ## App of ToDo